CortexFlow/cortexflow-blog/_posts/2025-04-23-the-proxy-injector.md

     object: serde_json::Value,
 }
 ```

+- uid: A unique identifier for this admission request, provided by the Kubernetes API server.
+It's used to correlate requests and responses.
+- object: This field contains the Kubernetes object (usually a Pod) being submitted.
+It's stored as a raw JSON value so we can inspect or mutate it flexibly.

 Next, we define the AdmissionReview structure.
 This wraps the admission request and is used to process it:

 ```
 #[derive(Debug, Deserialize, Serialize)]
 pub struct AdmissionReview {